mgutz/str/README.md

     import "github.com/mgutz/str"

 Package str is a comprehensive set of string functions to build more Go awesomeness.
-Str is a port of the JavaScript [string.js](http://stringjs.com) including my contributions to the project.

-Str does not duplicate functionality found in `strings` or `strconv`.
-Str may add filter versions of functions found in those packages for use with Pipe.
+Str complements Go's standard packages and does not duplicate functionality found in `strings` or `strconv`.

-Str is based on plain functions instead of object-based methods to be more consistent with Go standard libraries.
+Str is based on plain functions instead of object-based methods, consistent with Go standard string packages.

     str.Between("<a>foo</a>", "<a>", "</a>") == "foo"

-Str is designed to be pipelined.
+Str supports pipelining instead of chaining

     s := str.Pipe("\nabcdef\n", Clean, BetweenF("a", "f"), ChompLeftF("bc"))
-    s == "de"

-User-defined filters can be added to the pipeline by creating a function or closure that returns a function with this signature
+User-defined filters can be added to the pipeline by inserting a function or closure that returns a function with this signature

     func(string) string